Roo Last Man Standing

 ROO Last Man Standing

-The format follows the classic Last Man Standing rules.
-Every hour runners begin the loop; completing the loop within the hour allows a runner to start the next one.
-If a runner misses the start or misses the hourly cutoff they are out.
-The event continues until only one runner completes a final solo loop and is declared the last person remaining.
-There is no set distance and no overall time limit.
+The race follows the classic Last Man Standing backyard ultra format.
+Every hour, runners begin a 4.2 mile loop.
+Runners must complete the loop within the hour to earn the right to start the next one; finishing early provides the remaining time to rest.
+If a runner misses the start or the hourly cutoff, they are out.
+The race continues until one runner remains and that final runner completes one final loop alone.
+There is no set overall distance.

-Each runner may have up to four crew members.
-A designated crew area allows small tents, chairs, coolers, and personal support stations.
-While some race supplies may be available, runners are responsible for bringing sufficient food, hydration, and gear for the duration of the event.
-Backyard ultras can extend beyond traditional race distances, so planning and crew strategy are important in addition to fitness.
+The last runner standing wins a $10,000 prize.
+Each runner may have up to four crew members and a designated crew area for small tents, chairs, coolers, and personal support stations.
+Runners are responsible for bringing sufficient food, hydration, and gear for the duration of the event.
 Visit the organization's website for the most recent information.

 Race information